grgbr/enbox/doc/install.rst

 This section describes all :command:`make` targets that may be given on the command line to run a particular construction phase.

-For each of the following targets, 2 properties are shown:

-* the **Phase** property identifies the related construction step as described into section Workflow_ ;
-* whereas the Variables_ property lists the :command:`make` variables that affects the target behavior.

 build
 *****

-Compile and link objects
+Compile / link objects and optionally, build documentation objects.
+Built objects are stored under BUILDDIR_ directory.

+If not completed, the build target performs the configuration phase implicitly using default configuration settings.

-Refer to section Build_ for a list of variables affecting this target behavior.
+Refer to section |Build| for a list of variables affecting this target behavior.

 clean
 *****

-Remove built objects and documentation from the BUILDDIR_ directory
+Remove built objects and documentation from the BUILDDIR_ directory.

+Refer to section |Build| for a list of variables affecting this target behavior.

 clean-doc
 *********

-remove built documentation
+Remove built documentation from the BUILDDIR_ directory.

+Refer to section |Build| for a list of variables affecting this target behavior.

+.. _target-defconfig:

 defconfig
 *********

-configure build using default settings
+Configure build using default settings.
+Created configuration objects are stored under the BUILDDIR_ directory.

+Refer to section Configure_ for a list of variables affecting this target behavior.

 distclean
 *********

-run clean target then remove build configuration
+Run :ref:`clean target <clean>` then remove build configuration objects created by the build configuration targets from the BUILDDIR_ directory.

+Refer to section Configure_ for a list of configuration targets variables affecting this target behavior.

 doc
 ***

-build documentation
+Build documentation under BUILDDIR_ directory.

+Refer to section |Build| for a list of variables affecting this target behavior.

 gconfig
 *******

-configure build using a GTK menu-driven interface
+Edit build configuration using an interactive |GTK| menu-driven interface.

+An arbitrary file containing default options may be specified using |DEFCONFIG|
+variable.
+These default options are applied when no previous configuration target has been run.

+Refer to section Configure_ for a list of variables affecting this target behavior.

 help
 ****

-this help message
+Show a brief help message.

 help-full
 *********

-a full reference help message
+Show a detailed help message.

+.. _target-install:

 install
 *******

-install built objects and documentation
+Install objects and optionally documentation constructed at :ref:`building
+<sect-build>` time.
+Objects are basically installed under PREFIX_ directory.

+If not completed, the install target performs the build phase implicitly using default configuration settings.

+Refer to section |Install| for a list of variables affecting this target behavior.

+In addition, when following a `Staged install`_ workflow, you may alter final installation directory thanks to the DESTDIR_ variable so that final objects are deployed under :file:`$(DESTDIR)$(PREFIX)` instead.

 install-doc
 ***********

-install built documentation
+Install documentation built thanks to :ref:`build target <target-build>` or :ref:`doc target <doc>` under PREFIX_ directory.

+Refer to section |Install| for a list of variables affecting this target behavior.

+In addition, when following a `Staged install`_ workflow, you may alter final installation directory thanks to the DESTDIR_ variable so that final objects are deployed under :file:`$(DESTDIR)$(PREFIX)` instead.

 install-strip
 *************

-run install target and strip installed objects
+Run :ref:`install target <target-install>` and discard symbols from installed objects.

 menuconfig
 **********

-Run a menu-driven user interface allowing you to configure build options.
+Edit build configuration using an interactive |NCurses| menu-driven interface.

-An arbitrary file containing options may be specified using DEFCONFIG_ variable.
+An arbitrary file containing default options may be specified using |DEFCONFIG|
+variable.
-These options are applied when no previous configuration target has been run.
+These default options are applied when no previous configuration target has been run.

 Refer to section Configure_ for a list of variables affecting this target behavior.